icelu/GI_Cluster/README.md

 * When "pred_prog=ncbi", the names of the input file should be "$organism".fna, "$organism"_protein.faa, "$organism"_cds_from_genomic.fna.

-In term of running time, GI-Cluster is fast in most steps, expect database searching and consensus clustering.
+In term of running time, GI-Cluster is fast in most steps, except database searching and consensus clustering.
 It may take a long time to find novel genes when searching against COG databases.

 ## Run on complete genome with gene predictions
 gnome=BtribCIP105476